Jeff Foust

 Jeff Foust is an aerospace analyst, journalist and publisher.
 A senior aerospace analyst with the Futron Corporation in Bethesda, Maryland, he is the editor and publisher of The Space Review and has written for Astronomy Now and The New Atlantis.
-He was the writer of the blog Space Politics, which went on indefinite hiatus in 2014 when he accepted a position at Space News.
+He was the writer of the blog Space Politics, which went on indefinite hiatus in 2014 when he accepted a position at SpaceNews.

 He has a bachelor's degree in geophysics from the California Institute of Technology and a Ph.D in planetary sciences from the Massachusetts Institute of Technology.